VolksEEG/VolksEEG/README.md

     demonstrate concepts such as reading the serial port at sufficiently-high speeds, writing 32 real-time waveforms to the screen in C\#/Windows, and so forth.
-The next step is to build *some* real software using best practices, we could definitely use some help with this.
+The next step is to build the Windows-based spplication software using best practices, and we would definitely appreciate some help with this.

   - Cybersecurity.
-Could use help, mainly on the embedded side of things.
+We could use expertise/help, mainly on the embedded side of things.

   - Mechanical: designing and fabricating enclosures.
-This will be fairly low-effort, to start, probably 3D printed.
+This will be fairly low effort, to start, probably 3D printed.
 Later we'll likely use injection molding.

   - Regulatory: we have this reasonably under control, but welcome